5 Reasons to Stay at Kamata, Tokyo

 Today, you can however still experience a nostalgia of the old Kamata that is still much-loved by the locals in the area.
 There is a special atmosphere that you cannot find in many other areas of Tokyo which makes it a great place to base yourself while visiting Tokyo.
 Here are 5 reasons to stay in Kamata when coming to Tokyo.

 Kamata area is easily accessible by two major interchange stations.
 Kamata Station is served by the JR Keihin Tohoku Line, the Tokyu Tamagawa Line and the Tokyo Ikegami Line.
 The other station is Keikyu Kamata Station served by the Keikyu Main Line – which connects Shinagawa with Kawasaki and Yokohama as well as the Keikyu Airport Line which goes to Haneda Airport.
 Getting around the city couldn’t be easier with this kind of accessibility.

 Tokyo is known for having pricy hotels and the more central you are the higher the price goes.
-In Kamata area you can find a number of top chain hotels, family run inns, and hostels at an affordable price.
-For a list of the accommodations in the Kamata area you can check out our recommended places to stay.
-It is not only the accommodation that is affordable but the shops and restaurants also have prices that can’t be beat.
+In the Kamata area, you can find a number of top chain hotels, family-run inns, and hostels at an affordable price.
+For a list of the accommodations in the Kamata area, you can check out our recommended places to stay.
+It is not only the accommodation that is affordable but the shops and restaurants also have prices that can’t be beaten.

 Proximity to the airport

 It has already been said how connected the Kamata area is and the bonus is you can get to and from Haneda International Airport in just under 10 minutes on a direct train from Keikyu-Kamata Station using the Keikyu-Kyuko Line.
 It will only cost you JPY 300 one way.
 Forget about those pricey airport express trains and buses and never stress about running late for your flight again with being this close in proximity.